dermatologist/dhti/README.md

 While developing you can copy the app folder to a running container for testing (provided there are no changes in dependencies).
 Read more [here](/notes/instructions.md).

-## :shell: *Now let us Install a Conch (OpenMRS O3 Template)*
+## STEP 3: :shell: *Now let us Install a Conch (The UI component)*

 * Let's install the conch here:https://github.com/dermatologist/openmrs-esm-dhti-template.

-* This uses the elixir template to generate a summary.
-* You can use the template to build your own conchs.
+This uses the elixir template that we installed in STEP 2 as the backend.
+You can use the template to build your own conchs.

-:shell:

-`dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-dhti-template.git -n openmrs-esm-dhti-template`
+:shell: `dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-dhti-template.git -n openmrs-esm-dhti-template`

-We can also install from a dev folder after cloning the repository (-e <path>):
+We can also install from a dev folder after cloning the repository (-e <path>).
+While developing you can copy the dist folder to a running container for testing.
+Read more [here](/notes/instructions.md).

-`dhti-cli conch install -e ../openmrs-esm-dhti-template -n openmrs-esm-dhti-template -v 0.0.1`

 ### 🔧 Create new docker container
 `dhti-cli docker -n beapen/conch-test:1.0 -t conch`